 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Galicia Financial reported total carbon emissions of approximately 16,402,660 kg CO2e.
 This figure includes 16,402,660 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources.
 Scope 2 emissions, related to the generation of purchased electricity, steam, heating, and cooling, accounted for about 5,858,990 kg CO2e.
 Additionally, Scope 3 emissions, which cover all other indirect emissions, were approximately 169,780 kg CO2e.
 Over the years, Galicia Financial has shown fluctuations in its emissions.
-For instance, in 2021, the total emissions were about 19,984,000 kg CO2e, with significant contributions from both Scope 1 and Scope 2 emissions.
-The company has not publicly disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint, nor has it committed to any science-based targets for emissions reduction.
-Galicia Financial's commitment to addressing climate change is evident, although specific reduction strategies or pledges have not been detailed.
-The company operates within a global context where financial institutions are increasingly expected to take proactive measures in reducing their carbon emissions and contributing to sustainability efforts.
+For instance, in 2021, the total emissions were about 19,984,000 kg CO2e, with Scope 1 emissions at 2,146,290 kg CO2e and Scope 2 emissions at 12,546,340 kg CO2e.
+The company has not set specific reduction targets or climate pledges, indicating a potential area for improvement in its climate commitments.
+Despite the lack of formal reduction initiatives or targets, Galicia Financial's emissions data reflects its ongoing operations and the need for enhanced strategies to address climate change.
+The company operates within a global context where financial institutions are increasingly expected to take proactive measures in reducing their carbon footprints.

 Access structured emissions data, company-specific emission factors, and source documents